nbaradar/context_core_obsidian_vault/SubSystems/User Interface/Simple Web UI/Backend Config Notes.md

 # Ability to select LLM Provider
 Accept a `providers` query parameter (e.g., `?providers=chatgpt,grok`) to filter which LLM providers are used.

 ---
+# Logging
+### **What is Middleware?**
+Middleware in FastAPI is a layer of code that runs **before and/or after** every request that your application processes.
+Middleware allows you to intercept requests **before they hit your endpoints** (e.g., `/query`) and modify the request or perform some action (like logging).
+Similarly, it can also intercept the response **before it is sent back to the client**.

+Think of middleware as a "wrapper" around your app’s endpoints.
+It gives you control over what happens at the request and response level.

+---

+#

+---